ksb25395/Community-Detection/SocialNetworks/README.md

 -------------------------------------------------------------------------
-Starter Code for Capstone Project in the
+Skeleton Code for Capstone Project in the
 Java Programming: Object Oriented Design of
 Data Structures Specialization: